Helium-Labs/Zorkin/README.md

 # Zorkin: Using ZKLogin by Sui on Algorand & beyond through Bridging

-**Disclosure for transparency: I am currently engaged in developing this into an MVP and potentially into production as quickly as possible. _I may_ patent my system design if it turns out to be patentable upon further research.
-There is a chance it can't be patented.**
+**Disclosure for transparency: I am currently engaged in developing this into an MVP and potentially into production as quickly as possible.**

 <p align="center">
   <img src="./Logo.png" alt="Logo" height="200">